 Activity data regarding SF6 emissions should be analysed and reviewed for the entire reporting period.
 Any potential changes in data should be included in the inventory.
+It was included in the Annual data collection plan (short-term goal).

 More information for uncertainty estimation associated with activity data and emission factors is required, regarding more accurate and transparent uncertainty analysis.
 For now, uncertainty estimates are based on expert judgement.
 It should be necessary to include more experts from the relevant institutions in the assessment of uncertainties.
 Experts who are directly associated with the activity data can more accurately determine the uncertainties of the data, thereby increasing transparency in the reporting.